hend-a-ghafour/Analyzing_Marketing_Campaigns/README.md

     - Retention rate for matched languages (64.98%) is significantly higher than that of non-matched languages (48.15%), mirroring the conversion rate trend.
     - The matched-language retention rate (64.98%) is also very close to the overall retention rate (64.53%).<br>
       ***reinforcing the importance of language consistency in maintaining user engagement.***
+- ***Age Groups:***
+   - Ages 19–24 show the highest conversion rate (23.24%) and retention rate (68.98%), making this the most responsive and loyal segment.
+   - Ages 24–30 and 0–18 also perform well, with relatively strong conversion and retention rates above 15%.
+  - Older age groups (30+) show significantly lower conversion rates (~7%) and slightly lower retention rates, except for 55+, which shows a better retention (67.11%) despite low conversion.
 #### Insights:
 - A rising concerns about the efficiency of Ad distribution, suggesting that reallocating ad resources toward higher-performing channels (like Email or Instagram) could improve overall results.
 - Increase investment in Email campaigns, as this channel delivers the highest conversion and retention performance.